missionpinball/mpf-docs/tutorial/3_get_flipping.rst

 ``number:`` setting.

 The exact number you enter for each switch is dictated by which switch input on your pinball controller each switch is connected to.
-Also, different types of pinball controllers use different number formats.
-(For example, the P3-ROC with SW-16 switch boards uses a combination of board number and switch number.
-FAST Pinball controllers with FAST I/O boards use sequential switch numbers.
-Controllers retrofitted into WPC machines use the letter "S" or "D" (for matrix switches or direct switches) followed by the switch number from the table in the machine's operator's manual.
+However, different controllers use different number formats.

-The :doc:`/hardware/numbers` guide explains how hardware numbering works on each of the various hardware platforms MPF supports.
+The :doc:`/hardware/numbers` guide explains how hardware numbering works on each of the various hardware platforms MPF supports, so check that out now and enter your real numbers, not the made-up ones we use below.

 ::